Year - 2026

 🍽 lunch

 Here we transfer by highway to the Fraser Valley Heritage Railway for a visit.
 Next we go by highway to the near-by Burnaby Central Railway.
 This is a unique 1/8 scale, ride-on miniature railway built and operated by the volunteers of the BC Society of Model Engineers.
 The trains pull multiple cars carrying 20 or more passengers on a 2.5-mile, outdoor ride through the woods, with bridges, tunnels, crossovers, and spirals.
+Mid-afternoon we return to our hotel in downtown Vancouver and Rest of the evening at your own leisure.
+3rd night at the Best Western Premier Chateau Granville Hotel.

 We take a ride on the Fraser Valley Heritage Railway.
 Then another ride on the